EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 #### 3. Query the Workspace API

-Port-forward the Workspace API service:
+Port-forward the Workspace API service:<br>
+_Use of port forward allows to bypass the IAM to simplify the test_

 ```bash
 kubectl -n workspace port-forward svc/workspace-api 8080:8080